Matsi13/cost_model/README.md

 ## TODO:
 1. allocate diffrent cores to a layer in forward and backward process
-2. data transfer across chips
+2. set APIs for each class